Michel Contini: Biography

-Born in Cagliari, he completed elementary school in Oristano, middle school in Cagliari, and obtained a scientific high school diploma in Sassari.
+Born in Cagliari, Sardinia, he completed elementary school in Oristano, middle school in Cagliari, and obtained a scientific high school diploma in Sassari.

-In 1958 he began living in Grenoble, France, where he graduated in Languages in 1964, and in 1965 he obtained the French citizenship.
+In 1958 he began living in Grenoble, France, where he graduated in Languages in 1964, obtaining the French citizenship in 1965.

 After graduating, he began to publish his first studies about the Sardinian language, during his doctorate.
 The first one, published for the 3rd-cycle Doctorate, was a phonetic and phonological study of the dialect of Nughedu San Nicolò, and he later made many other ones during his three years of work (1967-1970) as a researcher at the CNRS, studying Sardinian, French and Italian.